 To graduate, students must complete all courses and attain a cumulative grade point average (CGPA) of at least 2.0.
-Specific requirements for all degree, professional certificate and certificate programs are available from the Registrar.
-Credits earned in developmental courses are not counted toward graduation requirements.
+Specific requirements for all degree and certificate programs are available from the Registrar.
+Credits earned in developmental courses are not counted toward graduation requirements but are calculated in the GPA and CGPA.
 Matriculated students must earn a minimum number of academic credits at the College as follows:

 - 1. Degree students must earn 16 credits, of which 8 credits must be in advanced courses in the student's major. - 2.
-Professional certificate students must earn 9 credits or 25% of the credits, whichever is higher. - 3.
 Certificate students must earn 6 credits or 25% of the credits, whichever is higher.